Domestic abuse What is domestic abuse

 Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-But it isn’t just physical violence – domestic abuse includes any emotional, physical, sexual, financial or psychological abuse.
+But it isn’t just physical violence – domestic abuse includes emotional, physical, sexual, financial or psychological abuse.

+Domestic abuse can seriously harm children and young people.
 Witnessing domestic abuse is child abuse, and teenagers can suffer domestic abuse in their relationships.
-Domestic abuse can seriously harm children and young people.

-Signs, symptoms and effects
+Signs, indicators and effects

 Keeping children safe